 Abstract Factory design pattern is one of the Creational pattern.
 Abstract Factory pattern is almost similar to Factory Pattern is considered as another layer of abstraction over factory pattern.
 Abstract Factory patterns work around a super-factory which creates other factories.

-Abstract factory pattern implementation provides us a framework that allows us to create objects that follow a general pattern.
-So at runtime, abstract factory is coupled with any desired concrete factory which can create objects of desired type.
+Abstract factory pattern implementation provides us with a framework that allows us to create objects that follow a general pattern.
+So at runtime, the abstract factory is coupled with any desired concrete factory which can create objects of the desired type.

 Let see the GOFs representation of Abstract Factory Pattern :

 UML class diagram example for the Abstract Factory Design Pattern.

 - AbstractFactory: Declares an interface for operations that create abstract product objects.

 - ConcreteFactory: Implements the operations declared in the AbstractFactory to create concrete product objects.

 - Product: Defines a product object to be created by the corresponding concrete factory and implements the AbstractProduct interface.